 How is open access to research publications typically achieved?

 - Open Access Journals.
-Authors can publish their work in one of more than 8200 journals worldwide that make their articles freely available via the internet.
+Authors can publish their work in one of nearly 10,000 journals worldwide that make their articles freely available via the internet.
 Open access journals often finance themselves using a variety of alternative funding models, including article processing fees or page charges.

 - Author Self-archiving.
 Authors can also place article “pre-prints” (versions of articles before peer review) or “post-prints” (the revised versions following peer review) in a subject-based repository like PubMed Central for biomedical and life sciences literature, ArXiv for Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics, or an “institutional” repository like those in place at many research universities.
 An institutional repository is a system for preserving and making accessible scholarly work created at an academic institution or in conjunction with other institutions.

 What are some open access pros and cons?